ACH Debit for Consumers

 Pitfalls of ACH Payments

 While ACH debit is an excellent choice for some of your most important bills, it does have a few drawbacks:

-- You hand over access to, and information about, your bank account, including your account number
+- You hand over information about your bank account, including your account number, which gives the other party access to your account

 - A biller error may accidentally lead to you paying more than you should, and a large error could drain your account, causing you to bounce other payments and rack up fees

 - You might overdraw your account if you don’t keep enough money available in checking; you might have the money, it’s just in the wrong account

-- You may forget what you’re paying for if you don’t actually see the bills come through, and keep paying for services that you no longer use
+- You may forget what you’re paying for if you don’t actually see the bills come through, potentially resulting in continued payment for services that you no longer use

 Is ACH Debit Safe?

 If you’re concerned about security, ACH is a safe way to pay.
-You only need to expose your bank account information once, when you sign up for electronic payments, as opposed to every month if you write checks monthly.
-You'll have fewer opportunities for a check to get lost or stolen, and money moves directly from your account to your biller’s account.
+In some ways, ACH is safer than writing checks.
+You only need to expose your bank account information once to establish ACH payments, whereas paper checks expose your information every time you write one.
+Checks can also get lost or stolen, while ACH payments move money directly from your account to your biller’s account.

-Unlike wire transfers, ACH payments are not immediate and irrevocable and difficult to reverse.
-But, it’s harder for a con artist to get your money and disappear literally overnight.
+Unlike wire transfers, ACH payments are not immediate, irrevocable, and difficult to reverse.
+That makes it harder for a con artist to get your money and disappear overnight.
 ACH payments are also safer than Western Union money transfers because the recipient of an ACH payment generally needs a U.S. bank account, which requires that they provide enough identification for law enforcement to find them if the need arises.